elena218-boop/Landing-Page3/business-erd.md

 This document defines the core business entities of the Tutorflix platform.

-The Business Layer represents the operational workflow of the academy, including lead management, trial classes, student enrollment, tutor assignments, scheduling, lesson packages, and payment processing.
+The Business Layer models the complete operational workflow of the academy, including lead management, trial lessons, student enrollment, tutor assignments, scheduling, lesson packages, attendance, and payment processing.

 ---